-A lot of times blockages come hand in hand with urinary tract infections, crystals, stones, or “sludge”, while other times blockages happen due to muscle spasms which can actually close off the urethra.
+A lot of times, blockages come hand in hand with urinary tract infections, crystals, stones, or “sludge,” while other times, blockages happen due to muscle spasms, which can close off the urethra.

 I’ve tried medications and they’ve worked in the past, why would you suggest this surgery?

 Well, I wouldn’t recommend this surgery for “first-time offenders.”
-In the 2 years we had Beau, he has gotten about 3 blockages before the final few leading to the surgery (around the age of 3).
+In the two years we had Beau, he has gotten about three blockages before the final few leading to the surgery (around the age of 3).
 The medications worked in the past, and Beau had a good stream of urine coming out of him for months, but even with all the advice we got from the vet and the precautions we took, it still wasn’t good enough for him.
-While we can’t necessarily pinpoint why Beau got blocked that often (whether it was him not drinking enough, that his urine wasn’t acidic enough, he was too stressed out, or because his urethra spasmed too much) we knew it was time to put the pills down and try something different.
+While we can’t necessarily pinpoint why Beau got blocked that frequently, we knew it was time to put the pills down and try something different.

 In Beau’s case, his bladder was filled with sludge that was thicker than his urethra and the crystals that formed were starting to get bigger, but the sludge blocked the urethra making it almost impossible for anything to come out.
-This is something that you can’t see as a pet parent, so we were unaware that Beau wasn’t doing well, especially because the days leading up to his blockage he was peeing like normal.
+Sludge is something that you can’t see as a pet parent, so we were unaware that Beau wasn’t doing well, especially because the days leading up to his blockage, he was peeing like normal.
 Beau also suffers in silence.
 He’s not a very chatty cat and doesn’t let us know when he’s sick ever.
-Even when he was at his worst he tried to sit in our lap quietly as he pushed and pushed and pushed.
+Even when Beau was at his worst, Beau tried to sit in our lap quietly as he pushed and pushed and pushed.
 Walker, on the other hand, is the kitty who tells us as soon as he’s sick.
 He cries and whines and puts up a fuss until we take him to the vet.

 So are you saying the food doesn’t work?